openedx/ecommerce/README.rst

 How To Contribute
 -----------------

+Anyone merging to this repository is expected to `release and monitor their changes <https://openedx.atlassian.net/wiki/spaces/RS/pages/1835106870/How+to+contribute+to+our+repositories>`__; if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

-Contributions are welcome.
-Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
+Please also read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`__.
 Even though it was written with ``edx-platform`` in mind, these guidelines should be followed for Open edX code in general.

 Reporting Security Issues
 -------------------------